dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 > :book: ***How much should you spend on transaction fees?*** [Digitalcoin Fees](https://bitcoinfees.21.co/) has a nice live assessment.
 It says that the "fastest and cheapest transaction fee is currently 42 satoshis/byte" and that "For the median transaction size of 224 bytes, this results in a fee of 9,408 satoshis".

-Currently Digitalcoin Fees suggests a transaction fee of about 10,000 satoshis, which is the same as .0001 BC.
+Currently Digitalcoin Fees suggests a transaction fee of about 10,000 satoshis, which is the same as .0001 DGC.
 Yes, that's for the mainnet, not the testnet, but we want to test out things realistically, so that's what we're going to use.

-In this case, that means taking the .0005 BTC in the UTXO we're selected, reducing it by .0001 BTC for the transaction fee, and sending the remaining .0004 BTC.
+In this case, that means taking the .0005 DGC in the UTXO we're selected, reducing it by .0001 DGC for the transaction fee, and sending the remaining .0004 DGC.
 (And this is an example of why micropayments don't work on the Digitalcoin network, because a $1 or so transaction fee is pretty expensive when you're sending $4, let alone if you were trying to make a micropayment of $0.50.
 But that's always why we have Lightning.)

 > :warning: **WARNING:** The lower that you set your transaction fee, the longer before your transaction is built into a block.
 The Digitalcoin Fees site lists expected times, from an expected 0 blocks, to 22.
 Since blocks are built on average every 10 minutes, that's the difference between a few minutes and a few hours!
 So, choose a transaction fee that's appropriate for what you're sending.
-Note that you should never drop below the minimum relay fee, which is .0001 BTC.
+Note that you should never drop below the minimum relay fee, which is .0001 DGC.

 ### Write the Raw Transaction